LIMPIX31/plugin-repack/README.md

 ## Misc

 ### `@crate` scope
-...is optional.
+...is required.
 It is needed to restrict your dependencies semantically, so that you can understand that you are importing a crate and not something else